Twenty American Composer Anniversaries

 Tunemaker Hall of Fame

-This annual event is sponsored by The Tune Lovers Society.
+This annual event was sponsored by The Tune Lovers Society.

-Each year there are ten American composers and songwriters added to a Hall of Fame.
+Each year there were ten American composers and songwriters added to a Hall of Fame.

 To read the names listed for each year, click on this link: